The escalation procedures: when the risk gets big

 1. Responsibilities of the team: If it is necessary to rely on the team to inform a stakeholder in case of the discovery of an area at risk or problem, every member of the team must be considered reliable to communicate the problem to the interested parties.

-2. Plan management: As project manager, the project manager cannot leave the project when a risk is identified, but must be able to manage it with the established guidelines.
+2. Plan management: As project manager, the project manager cannot abandon the project when a risk is identified, but must be able to manage it with the established guidelines.

 3. Documentation: The escalation plan should have a register similar to a risk log in, which keeps track of the problems, the way they are managed and the priority of each one.